mikoSL/Kubernetes/Certified_Kubernetes_Administrator_Course/Quiz/README.md

 23. **PodAffinity** is used for placing two ore more pods on the same node. (label is used as well with podAffinity attribute)

-24. If **a toleration and a taint** match during scheduling, the taint is ignored and the jpod might be scheduled to the node.
+24. If **a toleration and a taint** match during scheduling, the taint is ignored and the pod might be scheduled to the node.
 Taint and toleration work together to make sure pods are not scheduled onto inappropriate nodes.
-One ore more taints are applied to a node, this marks that the node should not accept any jpods that do not tolerate the tains. tolerations are applied to pods, and allow(but do not require) the pods to schedule onto nodes with matching taints.
+One ore more taints are applied to a node, this marks that the node should not accept any pods that do not tolerate the taints.
+Tolerations are applied to pods, and allow(but do not require) the pods to schedule onto nodes with matching taints.